F A Q

 Most traditional bed and breakfast properties offer “common areas” or places around the property that guests may access freely.
 Depending on the type of B&B, this space may be shared with the owners or may be a totally separate space for guests.
 Some properties offer televisions in the common areas and not in the individual guest rooms.
 The outside areas may be separated into guest space and private owner’s area.

-At Behr House there is a spacious and bright Great Room with multiple seating arrangements and a big screen TV, limestone fireplace, and a soaring 25’ vaulted ceiling that is available to guests from 8:00-10:00 a.m. and 3:00-10:00 p.m.
+At Behr House there is a spacious and bright Great Room with multiple seating arrangements and a big screen TV, limestone fireplace, and a soaring 25’ vaulted ceiling that is available to guests.
 Guests also have lots of space outdoors on the 4.8 acre property to enjoy.
 There are both a patio and pavilion with seating to enjoy the lovely garden and grounds while watching the beautiful sunset, reading a book, visiting, or sipping a glass of wine.
-A fire pit and corn hole are also available for guests.
+A fire pit or chiminea are also available for guests.
 You will very likely see your hosts, Shelley and Jim and their dog Bear around the property as they prepare for breakfast, water the outdoor plants, or feed the chickens.

 Some B&B properties allow pets with some restrictions and usually charge a pet fee.
 Others have resident pets and do not allow outside animals.
 If you are looking for a pet-friendly property, make sure to ask in advance.
 Also, if you are allergic to animals, be certain to ask if there are pets in residence.

 At Behr House, we do not allow pets of any kind, but can make recommendations for local boarding facilities for your pet upon request.
-Note that we do have a loving dog and cat on property.
-The cat keeps to a limited area, but please advise in advance if you are allergic to cats and we will make arrangements to keep ours in our closed off owner’s quarters during your stay.
+Note that we do have a loving dog on property.

 Each B&B property handles smoking differently.
 Some do not allow smoking anywhere on the grounds of the property.
 If you are a smoker, ask if there are restrictions which may affect your stay.
 If you are an avid non-smoker or have allergies to cigarette smoke, ask about the smoking policy to ensure your comfort during your stay.